David L. Dunn

 David L. Dunn (1889 – May 6, 1949) was an American politician and college football player and coach.
 He served as the head football coach at the University of Vermont from 1930 to 1931.
-Later in his life he served as Mayor of New Britain from 1934 to 1936 and as Chairman of the Connecticut State School Fund from 1937 through his death in 1949.
+Later in his life he served as Mayor of New Britain, Connecticut from 1934 to 1936 and as Chairman of the Connecticut State School Fund from 1937 through his death in 1949.

 Football career

 Dunn played fullback during his two years at Fordham and as both fullback and end during his two years at Yale.
 After college, Dunn was a practicing lawyer, but also coached the New Britain High School and New Britain Bees football teams through the 1920s, and in March 1930 was announced as the head coach for the Vermont Catamounts.
 He resigned as Vermont head coach after their 1931 season.

 Head coaching record

 Political career

 After leaving Vermont, Dunn entered local politics and served as Mayor of New Britain from 1934 to 1936 and as Chairman of the Connecticut State School Fund from 1937 through his death in 1949.